 From large shopping malls to trendy boutiques and outdoor markets, Atlanta has something to suit every shopper.
 Shopping in the upmarket Buckhead neighbourhood offers luxury boutiques, antique stores and high-end retailers lining the streets, while Phipps Plaza and Lenox Square, located just across from each other, house hundreds of mainstream shopping outlets.

-Expats will also find plenty of independent shops and boutiques, especially in Virginia-Highland, Midtown and Decatur.
-Those looking for something a little more offbeat can head to Little Five Points.
-Known as Atlanta’s bohemian neighbourhood, this district offers an eclectic and laid-back shopping experience.
+You will also find plenty of independent shops and boutiques, especially in Virginia-Highland, Midtown, and Decatur.
+Those looking for something more offbeat can head to Little Five Points.
+Known as Atlanta’s Bohemian neighbourhood, this district offers an eclectic and laid-back shopping experience.

-Atlanta is bustling with nightlife and entertainment options, and expats are sure to find something to suit their particular lifestyle.
-Buckhead, Midtown, Downtown and Little Five Points are popular areas for singles and young professionals, and have a vibrant nightlife scene with scores of bars, clubs and restaurants.
+Atlanta is bustling with nightlife and entertainment options, and you are sure to find something to suit your particular lifestyle.
+Buckhead, Midtown, Downtown, and Little Five Points are popular areas for singles and young professionals, and they have a vibrant nightlife scene with scores of bars, clubs, and restaurants.

 Sporting and outdoor activities in Atlanta

 With the city's many open spaces of forests and parks, walking and cycling are two popular activities in Atlanta.
-Active outdoorsy types most often head to one of Piedmont Park, Chastain Park or the Centennial Olympic Park.
+Active outdoorsy types can head to Piedmont Park, Chastain Park or the Centennial Olympic Park.

-Just a short drive from Atlanta, expats will find some great state parks, particularly in and around the Appalachian Mountains, that offer hiking trails, fishing and camping.
+Just a short drive from Atlanta, you can find some great state parks, particularly in and around the Appalachian Mountains, that offer hiking trails, fishing and camping.

 Home to a number of major league professional sporting teams, including the Atlanta Falcons (American football), Atlanta Hawks (basketball) and the Atlanta Braves (baseball), sports fans will be spoilt for choice when it comes to live action at one of the city’s impressive stadiums.